-- Spotify and Netflix have famously disrupted the traditional broadcasting industry.
+Spotify and Netflix have famously disrupted the traditional broadcasting industry.

-In this article, I highlight 5 disruptive technology examples today.
+    In this article, I highlight 5 disruptive technology examples in intelligent automation.

     You will also see a sample of top vendors our research team has selected based on functionality and market readiness.